sentclose/sentc-flutter/README.md

 from sentclose.

-Sentc is an easy to use end-to-end encryption sdk.
+Sentc is easy to use end-to-end encryption sdk.
 It can be used for any kind of data.

 ## Example